ikovalenko92/MDP-Cloud/README.md

 # MDP - Cloud Manufacturing - Cloud Team

-Visit the folders in this Order for installation:
+Visit the folders in this order for installation:
 Kafka->Hadoop->InfluxDB->Grafana